notsaad/notsaad/README.md

-Hey, I'm Saad and I'm a fourth year Honours Computer Science student at the University of Ottawa.
+Hey, I'm Saad and I'm a fourth year Joint Honours Computer Science & Mathematics student at the University of Ottawa.
 Here on my Github you can find many of the side projects I have completed, or am working on currently.
 You can reach/contact me at the following:
 📫 saadmazharr@gmail.com